jkenjidc/Guess-the-flag/README.md

 # Guess-the-flag
-Guess from three flags and keep track of points!
+Guess from three flags within 8 rounds and keep track of points!